gacetta/notes/css-grid.md

 ---
 ## MEDIA QUERIES WITH CSS GRID

-Media queries can be used to rearrange grid areas, change dimensions of a grid, and rearrange placement of items when the screen size changes.
+Media queries can be used to rearrange grid areas, change dimensions of a gridw, and rearrange placement of items when the screen size changes.

 ---
 ## GRIDS WITHIN GRIDS